 Consular Travel Advice

+Due to postearthquake security concerns, Australia (DFAT) advises reconsidering travel (or avoiding nonessential travel) to Lombok Island and Gili Islands.
 Due to volcanic activity, U.K. (FCO) advises avoiding travel within 4 km (2.5 mi) of Mount Agung in East Bali and within 7 km (4.3 mi) of Mount Sinabung in North Sumatra.
-Due to ongoing violence, Australia (DFAT) advises reconsidering travel (or avoiding nonessential travel) to Central Sulawesi, Papua, and West Papua provinces.
-U.S. (DOS) and Canada (GAC) have more limited warnings.
+Due to ongoing violence, U.S. (DOS) and Australia (DFAT) advise reconsidering travel (or avoiding nonessential travel) to Central Sulawesi and Papua provinces.
+Canada (GAC) has a more limited warning.

 High risk of attack by domestic terrorist groups exists throughout the country, including Bali Island and Jakarta.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.